barryvdh/laravel-security/readme.md

 ### Install
-Add this package to your composer.json and `composer update`
+Add this package to your composer.json and run `composer update`

-    "barryvdh/laravel-security": "dev-master"
+    "barryvdh/laravel-security": "0.1.x"

 After updating, add the ServiceProvider to ServiceProvider array in app/config/app.php